-Type Ia Supernovae (SNe Ia) are important cosmological probes that first revealed the accelerating expansion of the universe (Riess et al. 1998; Perlmutter et al. 1999).
-The cosmological results rely on the normal SNe Ia whose brightness correlates with their light curve shapes and colors (Phillips et al. 1999; Riess et al. 1996; Goldhaber et al. 2001), allowing them to be used as standardizable candles.
+Type Ia Supernovae (SNe Ia) are important cosmological probes that first revealed the accelerating expansion of the universe (Riess et al. 1998; Perlmutter et al. The cosmological results rely on the normal 1999).SNe Ia whose brightness correlates with their light curve shapes and colors (Phillips et al. 1999; Riess et al. 1996; Goldhaber et al. 2001), allowing them to be used as standardizable candles.
 Observations of similar but peculiar objects are useful for understanding the nature of the progenitor systems and the physics of the explosion, particularly how they might differ between objects.
 It is also important to understand objects which may be found in cosmological samples but do not follow the relationships between the luminosity and the light curve shape.

 The similar peak luminosities of SNe Ia suggested explosions of similar mass and energy.
-The widely held theory is that an SN Ia results from the thermonuclear disruption of a Carbon-Oxygen white dwarf (CO-WD) as it approaches the Chandrasekhar limit.
-This could be due to accretion from a nondegenerate companion (also called the single degenerate scenario; Whelan & Iben 1973) or the disruption of a WD companion (also called the double degenerate scenario; Webbink 1984; Iben & Tutukov 1984).
+The widely-held theory is that a SN Ia results from the thermonuclear disruption of a Carbon-Oxygen white dwarf (CO-WD) as it approaches the Chandrasekhar limit.
+This could be due to accretion from a non-degenerate companion (also called the single degenerate scenario; Whelan & Iben 1973) or the disruption of a WD companion (also called the double degenerate scenario; Webbink 1984; Iben & Tutukov 1984).
 The nature of an SN Ia progenitor as a C-O WD (and admittedly for a single case) has only recently been confirmed by very early time observations of SN 2011fe (Nugent et al. 2011; Bloom et al. 2012).
-The WD mass at the time of explosion might not need to approach the Chandrasekhar limit, as helium shell detonations can trigger a core detonation in sub-Chandrasekhar mass progenitors (Woosley & Weaver 1994; Fink et al. 2010; Kromer et al. 2010; Woosley & Kasen 2011).
+The WD mass at explosion might not need approach the Chandrasekhar limit, as helium shell detonations can trigger a core detonation in sub-Chandrasekhar mass progenitors (Woosley & Weaver 1994; Fink et al. 2010; Kromer et al. 2010; Woosley & Kasen 2011).

-The nature of the companion remains unknown, and recent results suggest that SNe Ia may result from both single degenerate and double degenerate systems.
-Early observations of many SNe Ia do not show the interaction expected (Kasen 2010) if the SN explosion were to interact with a red giant (RG) companion (Hayden et al. 2010; Bianco et al. 2011; Ganeshalingam et al. 2011; Brown et al. 2012b).
+The nature of the companion remains unknown, and recent results suggest that SNe Ia may result from both single degenerate and double degnerate Early observations of many SNe Ia do systems. not show the interaction expected (Kasen 2010) if the SN explosion were to interact with a red giant (RG) companion (Havden et al. 2010; Bianco et al. 2011; Ganeshalingam et al. 2011; Brown et al. 2012a).
 X-ray limits also rule out red giants due to the lack of shock interaction (Russell & Immler 2012).
-Pre-explosion, multi-wavelength, and extremely early observations of SN 2011fe rule out an RG (Nugent et al. 2011; Li et al. 2011; Horesh et al. 2012; Margutti et al. 2012) and even a main sequence (MS) companion (Bloom et al. 2012; Brown et al. 2012a) for that object.
+Pre-explosion, multi-wavelength, and extremely early observations of SN 2011fe rule out a RG (Nugent et al. 2011; Li et al. 2011; Horesh et al. 2012; Margutti et al. 2012) and even a main sequence (MS) companion (Bloom et al. 2012; Brown et al. 2012b) for that object.
 Searches for the leftover companion in SNR 0509-67.5 rule out a nondegenerate companion (Schaefer & Pagnotta 2012).
-On the other hand, high resolution spectroscopy of nearby SNe has found a preference for blue shifted sodium absorption in about 20%-25% of SNe Ia (Sternberg et al. 2011; Foley et al. 2012b; Maguire et al. 2013) and even variable absorption (Patat et al. 2007; Simon et al. 2009) suggestive of a local CSM wind from a nondegenerate companion.
-PTF11kx observations showed signatures of a recurrent nova progenitor in a single degenerate system (Dilday et al. 2012).
-Thus, multiple channels might be required to create the explosions classified as SNe Ia.
+On